 Working out of her Los Angeles based studio, Sarah Barnard is intrigued by clients who have unusual requests and lives for a challenge.
 She hasn’t met one yet that she didn’t like.
 In this project, the owners wanted an escape from the hustle and bustle of everyday life.
 They wanted a space conducive to relaxation and meditation.

-The space is actually quite small (under 2000 SF) and so creating a sense of visual expanse was challenging.
-One of the strategies Sarah Barnard employed to virtually raise the ceiling height was to paint out the crown molding to match the wall and ceiling color (but not the baseboard).
+This space is quite small (under 2000 SF) and so creating a sense of visual expanse was challenging.
+One strategy Sarah Barnard employed to raise the ceiling height was to paint out the crown molding to match the wall and ceiling color (but not the baseboard).

-The media room functions also as a second bedroom with a contemporary sofa that folds out into a comfy guest bed.
-Also, this is a penthouse apartment that looks over Ocean Avenue in Santa Monica, California.
+The media room also functions as a second bedroom with a contemporary sofa that folds out into a comfy guest bed.
+Also, this penthouse overlooks Ocean Avenue in Santa Monica, California.
 Anything that needed to go inside the apartment had to fit in the freight elevator.
 If the item could fit in the freight elevator...it couldn't be a part of the design!

-The space is amazing!
-The clients live full time in the San Francisco Bay area and use this space as a relaxing retreat.
-Everyone who has visited the space has fallen in love with the interiors and the views!
+This space is amazing!
+The clients live full time in the San Francisco Bay Area and use this unit as a relaxing retreat.
+Everyone who visits falls in love with the interior and the views!